The 7 Step Proven Process for Scaling an Agency to $50k+/m

 As you grow, your workload increases.
 So you bring on a contractor or two, or maybe even hire a VA, but you’re still doing most of the grunt-work.
 Before long, you’re working 14-hours a day, 6 days a week, which sort of defeats the purpose of having your own business (it is the promise of more freedom that gets most of us started, after all).

-The mistake that prevents them from moving past this point into the high 6-figure range is the belief that they just have to “hustle” more… which only leads to burn-out.
+The mistake that prevents them from moving past their plateau into the high 6-figure range is the belief that they just have to “hustle” more… which only leads to burn-out.

 Think of it this way: in the beginning, your business is a system that harvests your time and energy into profit.
 This works at a small scale, but your time and energy are finite, so at a certain point you max out (if you try to overextend yourself, that’s when you burn out).